-Lecturer: Professor A. Dawar

-Prerequisite course: Discrete Mathematics

-This course is a prerequisite for Complexity Theory (Part IB), Quantum Computing (Part II).
+Lecturer: Professor A.M.
+Pitts No. of lectures: 12 Prerequisite course: Discrete Mathematics This course is a prerequisite for Complexity Theory (Part IB), Quantum Computing (Part II).

 The aim of this course is to introduce several apparently different formalisations of the informal notion of algorithm; to show that they are equivalent; and to use them to demonstrate that there are uncomputable functions and algorithmically undecidable problems.